 With that being said, here are the best ingredients for treating bacteria in the skin:

 Benzoyl peroxide is one of the most popular acne treatments, but its effectiveness depends less on the amount of benzoyl peroxide, and more on a comprehensive treatment that allows the benzoyl peroxide to get inside your pore where the bacteria lives.

-For example, some famous acne treatment options include 5% benzoyl peroxide, which is far too high and can actually worsen your skin condition.
+For example, some famous acne treatment options include 5% benzoyl peroxide, which is far too high and can cause side effects that actually worsen your skin's condition.